TaneHaines/shai-hulud-detector/README.md

-# Bundle Checker
+# Shai-Hulud Checker

-**Bundle Checker** is a Python tool to monitor and inspect JavaScript bundle.js files in your project.
+**Shai-Hulud Checker** is a Python tool to monitor and inspect JavaScript bundle.js files in your project to see if Shai-Hulud has been injected.
 It helps maintain manageable bundle sizes and detect potential security issues such as exposed GitHub token prefixes (ghp_, gho_) and suspicious network calls.

 ---